cktlco/crew-chief-autovoicepack/README.md

 - Add a bunch of custom celebratory messages to `\voice\lap_counter\finished_race_good_finish`
 - Berate your terrible performance with new rows for `\voice\lap_counter\finished_race_last`
 - In general, start with the same value for the `text_for_tts` column the same as `original_text`
-- Perfect the bad pronounciation of your favorite corners in `\voice\corners` by adding a different value for the `text_for_tts` column.
+- Perfect the bad pronunciation of your favorite corners in `\voice\corners` by adding a different value for the `text_for_tts` column.

 ## Common Question: My generated voice pack sounds a lot worse and has a lot more corrupted audio files than the official repo's voice packs.
 What will improve my results?